julienetie/wavefront_v3/readme.md

 - You can render mulitple parts of the DOM asynchronously whilst minimizing layout thrashing.
 - Lifecycles can easily be managed by state managemnt or via MutationObserver.
 - Wavefront's UI pattern separates semantic presentation from logic.
-- No vendor plugins, no special syntax, no eco-system,
+- No vendor plugins, no special syntax, no eco-system.
 - It's faster than Virtual-DOM based libraries and more memeory efficient for mobile devices.
 - Execute application state without [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) or [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind).

-### Handling Events
-At the moment Wavefront does not feature an events library.
-You can use [yogafire](https://github.com/julienetie/yogafire) for event delegation.
-Event management will likely be integrated in version 0.3.x using a modular version of yogafire.

 ### Browser Support
 ###### Supported browsers: